 A=Asia F=Africa N=North America R=Russia/Soviet Union E=Europe M=Middle East (includes Muslim societies) O=Oceana S=South America

 Codes are further subdivided by regions and groups (numeric identifier):

 Example: NM9 North America=N Southwestern States=M Iroquois=9

 Stony Brook University Libraries' HRAF microfiche is located in an on-campus storage area.
-Most of the HRAF collection is cataloged in STARS, searchable under keyword hraf.
+Most of the HRAF collection is cataloged, searchable under keyword hraf.
 Our collection includes information up to 1993.